PrestaShop/prestashop-specs/content/1.7/back-office/advanced-parameters/import/configure-import.md

 - **Field separator** - specific alphabetic symbol must be set, in order to separate the CSV data values.
 This field is displayed as required.
 - **Multiple value separator** - if values are very similar-typed and should be separated, there should be a multiple value separator defined.
 This field is displayed as required.
 - **Delete all categories before import** - enable or disable toggle switch button, that configures, if the old import entries will be erased before the new import execution.
 This button setting is displayed as required.
-- **Skip thumbnails regeneration** - enable or disable toggle switch button, that configures, if the thumbnails regeneration should be executed aligned with the import.
+- **Skip thumbnails regeneration** - enable or disable toggle switch button, that configures, if the thumbnails regeneration should be executed aligned with the  product import.
+- **Force all ID numbers** - enable or disable toggle switch button, that configures, if to keep imported items’ ID number as is already, otherwise, PrestaShop will ignore them and create auto-incremented ID numbers during import process.